geotech-programming-project/restaurante-finder-app/README.md

 #1.
 Extract, Transform and Load
 Google Places API was used to retrieve resturants within a distance of 1000 meters  from both NOVA IMS and igfi schools.
 The API call returned a json with restaurants that met this requirements alongside the various information about them such as the type of food they sell.The data was then stored into an excel sheet in order to understand the data properly.
 A code was then implemented to extract the information from the excel sheet automatically.
-The data was cleaned (TRANSFORM) and the refined data was then loaded in a database created with postgres(LOAD). ## Sirak- talk about the various column names that were created in the database ##.
+The data was cleaned (TRANSFORM) and the refined data was then loaded in a database created with postgres(LOAD).

 #2 Utilizing APIS with the Django framework to make and receive API calls
 In order to prevent users  from editing information directly from the database, APIs was used as an intermediary between the user and the database.
 The Django framework was utilized in achieving this.
 API calls were made when the user navigated from one page to another as well as when they made, edited and deleted comments.
 This improved the security of the database and prevented the database from being infiltrated.